 8:30am – 2:30pm, Monday, Tuesday, Thursday or Friday.

 Since our students are not permitted to miss classes to meet with college admissions representatives, you should choose this option with that understanding.
 While you will not likely be able to see students, one of our college counselors will meet with you to learn as much as possible about your school's distinctive features, programs, admissions policies and procedures, and financial aid and scholarship opportunities.
+If you prefer, you may schedule a Skype meeting with all 4 college counselors after the traditional travel season.
 Blackout dates apply.

 College Representative Registration

 The College Office is located in the main building.
 If you come in the main gate and turn right around the traffic circle, you will probably find a visitor parking space.
-In the event that none are available, please park across the street: proceeding left out the gate, turn right at the light, and again at your first right into the parking lot.).
+In the event that none are available, please park across the street: proceeding left out the gate, turn right at the light, and again at your first right into the parking lot.
 On the main circle there are two doors.
-Use the one on the left, near the bust of Horace Taft.
+Use the one on the left, near the bust of Horace Taft at the staircase.
 As you enter the building, take the first left down a short hall; the College Office is at the end of that hallway.

 "Matching a student with the right college is both an art and a science.
 We use data to inform our conversations about the initial choices, but we also do a great deal of questioning, getting to know the student…We read every teacher comment, dean letter, and advisor letter…All of this comes together to tell the student’s story, to present the narrative of who they are in a compelling way."

 —Alison Almasian ’87, Director of College Counseling